rpm-ostree kargs --append='crashkernel=256M'

 systemd unit in a

-MachineConfig object as a day-1 customization and have kdump enabled on all nodes in the cluster.
+MachineConfig object on day-1 and have kdump enabled on all nodes in the cluster.
 You can create a

 MachineConfig object for cluster-wide configuration: